 Supported Output Formats: MP4, H.264, MOV, Apple ProRes, AVC, and more

-The Best Video Editing Software You Can Use For YouTube Videos
+Best Video Editing Software to Use for YouTube Videos